Skip to content

 You get a call from a law enforcement agency, and the caller says you’re in trouble.
 If you don’t pay, you’ll be arrested.
 Sounds scary, and it’s tough not to immediately react.
 But pausing and verifying the information can keep you from becoming a victim of a scam.

-We’ve heard recently from an increasing number of UW students, especially international students, that they’ve been targeted by scammers.
 These hoaxes are not new but they are constantly being adapted in order to better target the personal and financial information of members of the UW community.

 How to avoid a scam